urgdog/urg.systems/projects/homelab-intro.md

 > "I am dumber than pond scum."

-You should probably build a lab.
+If you're not familiar with this ride, you should probably build a lab.
 It will humble and enlighten.
 It doesn't need to be expensive.
+Oh- and when it's
+time: yes, you do need the rack with wheels.

 <div class="field-box" style="white-space:pre-line">
 You don't need a certification, you don't need a degree, you don't need to "be smart".